bluesky-social/pds/README.md

 ### How can developers get invite codes?

-Check out the [Bluesky Developer Waitlist](https://docs.google.com/forms/d/e/1FAIpQLSfCuguykw3HaPxIZMJQKRu8_-vsRew90NALVTDOjCSPDmsGNg/viewform) which prioritizes access for developers wanting to build software on atproto.
+There is no invite required to join the sandbox network.
+Simply set up your own PDS and generate your own invite codes to create accounts.
+If you desire an account on the production network (on the official Bluesky PDS) please check out the [Bluesky Developer Waitlist](https://docs.google.com/forms/d/e/1FAIpQLSfCuguykw3HaPxIZMJQKRu8_-vsRew90NALVTDOjCSPDmsGNg/viewform) which prioritizes access for developers wanting to build software on atproto.

 ### Where is the code?